folio-org/fqm-tools/docs/generation/05-translations.md

 ```

 For these translation files, **only `en.json` should be touched by developers.** All other files are maintained by an external platform, Lokalise, and will be overwritten as the community updates translations.
 For more information about the translation process, see [this wiki page](https://folio-org.atlassian.net/wiki/spaces/I18N/pages/5374336/How+to+Translate+FOLIO).

 > [!NOTE]
+> The extra folder inside `translations` is required to be the name of your module.
+Although it may not affect entity type generation, it is required for the translations to be properly handled by Lokalise and our community translators.

+> [!NOTE]
 > When first setting up translations, it is OK to only provide an `en.json`. `mod-fqm-manager` will automatically generate the other files based on it, and Lokalise will create the others automatically once your repository is connected to it.